-Student Learning Outcomes:

-Demonstrate professionalism in communication by - exhibiting proficiency in oral discourse.
-In a manner appropriate to the audience and occasion, students will demonstrate the ability to:
+Student Learning Outcomes: Demonstrate professionalism in communication by exhibiting proficiency in oral discourse.
+In a manner appropriate to the audience and occasion, students will demonstrate the ability to produce a coherent message that:

-- 1) choose and/or narrow a topic, and communicate the thesis/specific purpose - 2) properly cite supporting material (including presentation aids) - 3) use an organizational pattern, with transitions - 4) use language effectively including pronunciation, grammar, & articulation - use vocal variety in rate, pitch and intensity to heighten and maintain interest and use physical behaviors that support the verbal message.
+- 1) chooses &/or narrows a topic & clearly communicates the specific purpose (in introductory and concluding remarks) - supports the thesis and orally cites supporting material [research a topic & develop an argument] - 3) deliberately uses organizational patterns, with transitions, to develop 2-4 main points [organize supporting details] - 4) uses language effectively for oral style - 5) uses vocal variety in rate, pitch and intensity to heighten and maintain interest and use physical behaviors that support the verbal message.